VejayPersaud/VejayPersaud/README.md

 ![Pixel art of Lethal Company](averagelethalsession.gif)

 ### 🎯 **Current Areas of Focus**:
-- **Software Engineering**: Gaining experience in using Jaeger to trace microservice architecture performance for web applications.
+- **Software Engineering**: Gaining experience in deployment of fullstack web apps.
-- **Data Engineering**: Learning how to design and optimize data pipelines and work with large datasets.
+- **Data Engineering**: Learning how to design and optimize metagenomic data pipelines on University of Florida's HiPerGator.
 - **Data Science Fundamentals**: Exploring projects involving Apache Spark and Amazon Web Services.
-- **Mathematics**: Over 7 years of tutoring experience across a wide range of mathematical subjects, empowering students to build confidence and mastery.
+- **Mathematics**: Over 8 years of tutoring experience across a wide range of mathematical subjects, empowering students to build confidence and mastery.

 ---

 ## 🚀 **What I'm Currently Working On**
 - **Data Engineering and Software Projects**: Building data pipelines and small-scale software solutions as part of coursework and personal projects.
-- **Exploring Data Science**: Learning about machine learning techniques, data visualization, and working on projects that help me understand the practical applications of data science.
+- **Exploring Data Science**: Learning about transformer architectures, data visualization, and working on applying these techniques to microbiome data.
 - **Mathematics Tutoring**: Continuously helping students improve their mathematical skills, from high school algebra to discrete mathematics and linear algebra.

 ---